belluzj/luapower-git/luapower-git.md

 ## Why not just use git directly?

-Mainly because luapower packages need to be overlaid over a single directory (all Lua modules from all packages must be in the same directory) but git doesn't work like that by default, so it need to be made cooperative.
+Mainly because luapower packages need to be overlaid over the same directory, and you can't easily clone multiple repos over the same directory with git.
+Git _does_ support overlaying multiple repos over a common directory structure but that's [not trivial][clone.cmd] to set up, which is where [luapower-git] comes handy.

 ## How?